Linda Winstead Jones: Biography

-Jones' leisure activities are retail therapy, hiking, and reading had always loved to read than loved writing.
-The very first time Linda figured out that she was interested in writing was when she took a creative writing class.
-Writing became a big part of her life.
-It even came in between her yoga and French classes or even when she was decorating a cake or cooking Chinese food.
-Jones was always a full-time wife and mother for many years, as well as a fast-food restaurant manager, a compulsive taker of classes, a real estate saleswoman, and a picture framer with her own business.
-It took her a while before she sat down to write her first book.

-Linda Winstead Jones wrote her first novel in 1994 called Guardian Angel which was written on her kitchen table.
-Ever since then she has been writing novels.

-Linda's September 1996 time-travel, Desperado's Gold was the winner of the Colorado Award of Excellence in the paranormal division.
+Jones's September 1996 time-travel novel, Desperado's Gold was the winner of the Colorado Award of Excellence in the paranormal division.
 She was nominated for a Romantic Times Career Achievement Award for Innovative Historical Romance, and her book Someone's Been Sleeping In My Bed was nominated in their Best Historical Love and Laughter category for 1996.
-She's won the Colorado Romance Writers Award of Excellence twice, is a three time RITA Award finalist, and (writing as Linda Fallon) winner of the 2004 Rita for paranormal romance.
+She has won the Colorado Romance Writers Award of Excellence twice, is a three time RITA Award finalist, and (writing as Linda Fallon) winner of the 2004 RITA Award for paranormal romance.